marvelperseus/Laravel-Vue/readme.md

 - [Understand.io](https://www.understand.io/)

 ## Get Start
+- Clone this repository and cd into it
-- npm install
+- Run composer install and npm install to download laravel dependencies
+- Run php artisan key:generate to generate a key for the app
+- Set up your database in your .env file and run php php artisan migrate --seed
-- npm run watch
+- Execute npm run dev to build project assets
-- php artisan serve
+- Execute php artisan serve to run the project in your browser

 ## Security Vulnerabilities